TDarkShadow/iheartnewvegas/setup.md

 - With the **Default** profile selected, click **Copy**.
 Type in **Left My Heart In New Vegas** and click **OK**.
 - Click on the newly created profile, and click **Select**.
 The window will close, and the new profile should have been automatically selected.

-This is the profile we will be modding.
+> ℹ️ This is the profile we will be modding.
 You can always revert to the **Default** profile to quickly deactivate all installed mods.

 # Hiding NVSE and FalloutNVLauncher in Mod Organizer 2